Official websites use .gov

 Benefits of our work

-The outcomes of this project will meet the long-term goal of optimizing ocean acidification monitoring in the Northwestern Gulf of Mexico and will document methodology that can be used in similar efforts in the future.
-This project will examine an area in the poorly understood Gulf of Mexico Large Marine Ecosystem, produce the first ever high-resolution dataset in surface and subsurface waters, and direct the future deployment of in-situ monitoring devices in this ecologically and economically important region.
+The outcomes of this project will meet the long-term goal of optimizing ocean acidification monitoring in the Northwestern Gulf of America and will document methodology that can be used in similar efforts in the future.
+This project will examine an area in this poorly understood Large Marine Ecosystem, produce the first ever high-resolution dataset in surface and subsurface waters, and direct the future deployment of in-situ monitoring devices in this ecologically and economically important region.

 ADAPTING TO OCEAN ACIDIFICATION